Heltec-Aaron-Lee/Heltec-Aaron-Lee.github.io/en/user_manual/how_to_install_esp32_Arduino.md

 }
 ```

-compile it and upload, the M5Stack screen will show "Hello World!"
-"M5Stack is running successfully!"
+compile it and upload, the on board screen (if have) will show and Arduino's serial monitor will print something, it means Heltec ESP32 board is running successfully!

-?> *If you want to upgrade the M5Stack Lib, please view this article [upgrade M5Stack Lib](/en/related_documents/upgrade_m5stack_lib).*